- PhD (2013), MSCE (2011), Civil Engineering (Geosystems Engineering), Georgia Tech

 - MS, BS, Civil Engineering (Geotechnical Engineering), Tongji University

 Dr. Dai has strong research and teaching interests in the energy geoengineering.
 His group study the fundamental physical properties and bio-thermo-hydro-mechanical-chemical coupled processes in soils and rocks at elevated pressure and temperature conditions, with applications primarily in the areas of subsurface energy and resources recovery.
-His group explore the scientific foundations of geomaterial behavior through wave characterization, imaging techniques, and the development of unprecedented devices (including testing theories and bio-inspired sensors).
+His group explores the scientific foundations of geomaterial behavior through wave characterization, imaging techniques, and the development of unprecedented devices (including testing theories and bio-inspired sensors).
 His group recently get involved in methane hydrates research at NETL/DOE and the NSF-funded Engineering Research Center (ERC) for Bio-mediated and Bio-Inspired Geotechnics (CBBG).

 - Flow in porous and fractured media, multiphase, microbial manipulation of subsurface flows